Broadbridge Heath: Sport and leisure

-Broadbridge Heath has a Non-League football club Broadbridge Heath F.C. who play at the High Wood Hill Sports Centre.
+Broadbridge Heath has a Non-League football club Broadbridge Heath F.C. who play at the High Wood Hill Sports Ground next to the Bridge Leisure Centre.
 The Bridge Leisure Centre consists of a full size running track, athletic facilities and football pitch as well as the District's Indoor bowls Centre.
 The Grenadian Olympic Team trained at the Centre in the weeks preceding the London 2012 Olympic Games, at which Kirani James won Grenada's first Olympic gold medal in the men's 400m.
 Horsham Amateur Operatic and Dramatic Society (HAODS) are also based at The Bridge Leisure Centre.

 Broadbridge Heath also has a cricket club whose two teams play in the Sussex Cricket League (which is the biggest league in the UK) and the Sussex Slam during midweek.

 Closely linked with the cricket club is the Broadbridge Heath Stoolball Club.
 On the same site, Broadbridge Heath Tennis Club have two courts.
 All these three clubs are situated at the 'Top Common' in the village.